sauve-j/soc-analyst-blog/content/posts/detection-rules-and-dashboard/index.md

 ## Detection Rules

-Elastic have hundreds of prebuilt detection rules.
-I installed all of them but only enabled the ones relevant to my lab: everything tagged "OS: Windows" and "OS: Linux", plus rules related to PowerShell, LSASS, scheduled tasks, and Elastic Defend.
+As I expected, Elastic have hundreds of prebuilt detection rules.
+I installed most of them and only enabled the ones relevant to my lab: everything tagged "OS: Windows" and "OS: Linux", plus rules related to PowerShell, LSASS, scheduled tasks, and Elastic Defend.
 All the cloud and SaaS rules (AWS, Azure, Okta, Google Workspace) stayed disabled since I don't have those data sources for now.
 I will also integrate some network security policies later.

 Before any of this worked, I had to fix a "Detection engine permissions required" error.
 Kibana needs encryption keys set in its config before the security features will run.
 One command to generate the keys, paste them into kibana.yml and restart the service.
 Small thing but it blocks everything if you miss it.

 ## The Dashboard

-Built a triage dashboard with five panels that give me a quick overview of what's happening across the lab:
+Built a triage dashboard with five panels that give me a quick overview of what's happening.

 - Alert trend over time
 - Severity breakdown to prioritize